mmdnetwork/hikesforhomelessness.org/_posts/2018-06-18-we-want-to-thank-all-of-you-that-attended-our-very-first-event.md

 ---
 ID: 152
 post_title: >
-  We want to thank all of you that attended our very first event!
+  We want to thank all of you that have given a donation to our shoe drive!
 author: hikes_for_homelessness
 post_excerpt: ""
 layout: post